cschladetsch/Pyro/App/Console/Readme.md

 This is a **Repl** (read-execute-print-loop) cross-platform text-based console for the *Pyro* system.

 Note that it starts with a local Server.
 Then it creates and connects a Peer to the server.
-The Peer is then used to connect to other Peers.~~~~
+The Peer is then used to connect to other Peers.

+This includes when running the app as a sole process.
+In this case, the Peer is connected to the Server and the Server is connected to the Peer.
+Just that the Peer connects to the Server on the same machine.

 This means that you can connect multiple Consoles to each other.